LebCit/blog-doc/views/themes/admin/pages/admin-set-site-settings.md

 -   **Description**: Change the copyright information displayed in your site's footer.
 -   **Usage**: Important for legal and branding purposes.
+-   **Important**: HTML attributes MUST be single quoted otherwise your app will break!

 ### RSS Site Language